ibm-ecosystem-engineering/envizi-integration-hub-app/docs/90-blog/readme-developer.md

 4. Utility Bill Processing
 5. Turbonomic Integration

 This Integration Hub can be extended to include integration with numerous other external systems that need to interface with the IBM Envizi ESG Suite.
 It connects to external systems, such as Turbonomic, Webhook API, Watson Discovery and etc, retrieves emissions data, converts this data into the Universal Account Setup and Data Loading format (UDC), and then dispatches it to an S3 bucket configured within the IBM Envizi ESG Suite.

-The entire source code and detailed documentation of this application is available in https://github.com/ibm-ecosystem-engineering/envizi-integration-hub-app/tree/main.
+The entire source code and detailed documentation of this application is available [here](https://github.com/ibm-ecosystem-engineering/envizi-integration-hub-app).

-We have highlighted few key information in this article.
+You can find more detailed information in section below on each of the integrations, how to deploy, run and extend the application further based on your need.

 ## Prerequisites